libor-m/scrimer/doc/1-remove-adaptors.rst

 Remove cDNA synthesis primers with cutadapt
 -------------------------------------------
-Another source of noise in the data is the primers that were used for reverse transcription of mRNA and for following PCR amplification of cDNA.
-We remove them by ``cutadapt``.
+Another source of noise in the data is the primers that were used for reverse transcription of mRNA and for the following PCR amplification of cDNA.
+We remove them using ``cutadapt``.

-Here if you've got more or less than three primers, you have to change the command by adding/removing ``--anywhere=`` parts.
+If you have more or less than three primers, you have to change the command by adding/removing ``--anywhere=`` parts.

 .. code-block:: bash